NMangera/Udacity_DataAnalysis_Nanodegree/Introduction/WeatherTrends/README.md

 **D. Key findings**

-1. The average global temperature is increasing, with an also increasing tempo
+1. The average global temperature is increasing, at an increasing rate
 2. London has a higher average temperature than the global average